 The University of Washington offers Transfer Thursdays for prospective transfer students interested in applying for admission to the University of Washington.
 Every Thursday afternoon at 2:30 PM, in the Undergraduate Gateway Center (Mary Gates Hall) and the Office of Admissions (Schmitz Hall) there is an information session about transfer application procedures.
 Academic advisers are available from 1-5 PM to assist prospective transfer students in planning their transition to the UW.
 Contact the Undergraduate Gateway Center at 206-543-2551 for details, or visit https://www.washington.edu/uaa/advising/at-the-uw/for-transfer-students/prospective-transfer-students/

-The Psychology Advising Office offers monthly transfer student information sessions that discuss admission and graduation requirements, the orientation of the department, resources on campus, and preparation for transferring.
-These sessions are offered the third Thursday of each month, 3:30-4:30 PM in our office in room 119A in Guthrie Hall.
+The Psychology Advising Office offers weekly transfer student information sessions that discuss admission and graduation requirements, the orientation of the department, resources on campus, and preparation for transferring.
+These sessions are offered every Thursday, 3:30-4:30 PM in our office in room 119A in Guthrie Hall.